The next post I write for this blog will be the 100th.

 - Say thank you.
 Take a moment to write a note (handwritten) to someone who has helped you get to where you are.

 - Create your own celebration.
 Have a party.
 Make a special dinner.
 Buy balloons.
 Invite some friends to a hangout on G+.
 Do whatever makes you happy.
-Check out the responses on this Google+ thread to read some amazing things some of my friends have done to celebrate.

 - Help someone else be successful.
 To celebrate what you’ve learned and how you’ve grown, find someone who needs encouragement and do what you can to help them along.